MakeSchool-Tutorials/Intro-Clock-App-Swift3/P01-Exploring-Xcode/content.md

 > [info]
 > If the simulator window is too large or zoomed in for your computer screen, you can change the zoom level of the Simulator via the hotkeys ⌘1, ⌘2, and ⌘3.

 Great!
-The text in the app tells you the correct time...but the analog clock is stuck at midnight (or 12:00 noon)!
+The text in the app tells you the correct time, but the analog clock is stuck at midnight or noon depending on how you look at it!
 In the next section, you'll write code to fix this, and get our clock working!